 1877 – The first telephone in Kansas was installed in Lawrence.

-1878 – Robert Layton took advantage of the available fuel at Pittsburg, Crawford County and established a zinc smelter.
+1878 – Robert Layton took advantage of the available fuel at Pittsburg, Crawford County, and established a zinc smelter.
 Pittsburg became the center of the leading zinc-smelting area in the United States.

-Prag, a Czech Community in Rawlins County is mentioned in a report submitted by Captain William G. Wedemeyer of the 16th Infantry, regarding losses suffered by settlers during the 1878 Cheyenne raid in Northwestern Kansas.
+Prag, a Czech Community in Rawlins County, is mentioned in a report submitted by Captain William G. Wedemeyer of the 16th Infantry regarding losses suffered by settlers during the 1878 Cheyenne raid in Northwestern Kansas.

 September 27, 1878 – Chiefs Dull Knife and Little Wolf of the Northern Cheyenne led their people in a rebellion and flight from confinement and starvation on the reservation in Oklahoma to their homelands in Yellowstone.
-The trek climaxed on September 27, 1878, when 284 braves, women and children made their final stand on the bluffs of Ladder Creek, now Beaver Creek, just south of Scott County State Park.
+The trek climaxed on September 27, 1878, when 284 braves, women, and children made their final stand on the bluffs of Ladder Creek, now Beaver Creek, just south of Scott County State Park.
 This encounter with the U.S. Cavalry was the last Indian battle in Kansas.
-The site – Squaws Den Battleground – drew its name from the pit in which the women and children were placed after helping to dig rifle pits for the warriors.
+The site – Squaws Den Battleground – drew its name from the pit where the women and children were placed after helping to dig rifle pits for the warriors.

 1878-1879 – A colony of several hundred Susquehanna River Brethren from Pennsylvania arrived in the old-time corrupt cowtown of Abilene, Dickinson County, Kansas to organize homes and fields on virgin land purchased from the Kansas Pacific Railroad.